-Justin Worley, Tennessee Commit, Named Gatorade National Football Player of Year
+Justin Worley has been named Gatorade National Football Player of the Year.

 Tennessee Volunteers commitment Justin Worley received a Gatorade shower on Thursday, as he was named Gatorade National Football Player of the Year.

 The 6'5", 195-pound senior quarterback from Rock Hill, SC led the Northwestern Trojans to a 15-0 record and the South Carolina Class 4A-II state title.